 The Town Council may, at its discretion, and by a majority vote, submit to the voters' local questions for their approval at a regular or special election.
-Prior to the taking of such action by the Town Council, the Council shall hold a public hearing on the matter or matters proposed and the date, time, place and subject of the public hearing shall be specified in a formal resolution of the Town Council.
+Prior to the taking of such action by the Town Council, the Town Council shall hold a public hearing on the matter or matters proposed and the date, time, place and subject of the public hearing shall be specified in a formal resolution of the Town Council.
 This section shall apply to bonding questions.
 There should be publication after the Town Council decides to submit for determination by the voters, not more than thirty days and not less than fifteen days before the date set for said referendum.

-The electors shall have the power to approve or reject at a referendum as herein provided any ordinance or other measure passed by the Council except the following:
+The electors shall have the power to approve or reject at a referendum as herein provided any ordinance or other measure passed by the Town Council except the following:

-- (a) An ordinance or resolution appointing or removing officials, or specifying the compensation or hours of work of officials or employees; - (b) An ordinance authorizing the issuance of bonds or notes which ordinance shall be subject to referendum only in accordance with Chapter VI, Section 9 of this Charter; - (c) The town budget or substitute town budget; - (d) The resolution establishing the tax rate, which resolution shall not be subject to referendum.
+- (a) An ordinance or resolution appointing or removing officials, or specifying the compensation or hours of work of officials or employees; - (b) An ordinance authorizing the issuance of bonds or notes which ordinance shall be subject to referendum only in accordance with Chapter VI, Section 9Section 6.10 of this Charter; - (c) The town budget or substitute town budget; - (d) The resolution establishing the tax rate, which resolution shall not be subject to referendum.

-Sec.
-8.4 -Referendum, Petition Procedures, Suspension of Ordinance subject to referendum, a petition substantially in the form prescribed in Section 7 of this Chapter, and signed in ink or indelible pencil by not less than fifteen -per-cent of the electors as determined by the last compiled registry list may be filed with the Town Clerk requesting that any such ordinance or other measure be either repealed or submitted to a vote of the electors.
-The Town Clerk shall determine the sufficiency of the petition and, if said petition is found to be sufficient, shall so certify to the Council with ten business days after receipt of the petition.
-If the Council fails to repeal such ordinance or other measure, the question shall be submitted to a referendum of the electors of the town conducted in accordance with the relevant General Statutes, at the next regular election following the date on which the Town Council takes its action.
+$Sec.\ 8.4\ - Referendum,\ Petition\ Procedures,\ Suspension\ of\ Ordinance$ subject to referendum, a petition substantially in the form prescribed in Section 7 of this Chapter Section 8.6 of this Charter, and signed in ink or indelible pencil by not less than fifteen per-cent of the electors as determined by the last compiled registry list may be filed with the Town Clerk requesting that any such ordinance or other measure be either repealed or submitted to a vote of the electors.
+The Town Clerk shall determine the sufficiency of the petition and, if said petition is found to be sufficient, shall so certify to the Town Council with ten business days after receipt of the petition.
+If the Town Council fails to repeal such ordinance or other measure, the question shall be submitted to a referendum of the electors of the town conducted in accordance with the relevant General Statutes, at the next regular election following the date on which the Town Council takes its action.
 Upon the filing of a sufficient petition, the ordinance or measure shall remain without effect until the electors vote on the question as above provided.

-Within thirty days after the enactment by the Council of any ordinance or other measure which is
+Within thirty days after the enactment by the Town Council of any ordinance or other measure which is